jenishasharma1111-jpg/project/README.md

 # project
-This is my first project on full stack
+This is my first project on full stack development